SUIT: Knowledge Editing with Subspace-Aware Key-Value Mappings: Detailed Description of Evaluation Metrics

 \paragraph{\textbf{Efficacy}.}

 \paragraph{\textbf{Generalization}.}

 \paragraph{\textbf{Specificity}.}

-\paragraph{\textbf{Generation-based criterion (exact match)}.} Let $\tau(o^{\ast}) = (o^{\ast}_1,\ldots,o^{\ast}_{T^{\ast}})$.
+\paragraph{\textbf{Generation-based criterion (exact match)}.} Let $\tau(a^{\ast}) = (a^{\ast}_1,\ldots,a^{\ast}_{T^{\ast}})$.
 Success if every target token is the greedy choice at its step:

-\paragraph{Fluency (generation entropy)} Measure for excessive repetition in model outputs.
+\paragraph{Fluency (generation entropy).} A measure for excessive repetition in model outputs.
 It uses the entropy of n-gram distributions:

-where $g_{n}(\cdot)$ is the n-gram frequency distribution. \paragraph{Consistency (reference score)} The consistency of the model’s outputs is evaluated by giving the model $f_{\theta}$ a subject $s$ and computing the cosine similarity between the TF-IDF vectors of the model-generated text and a reference Wikipedia text about $o$.
+where $g_{n}(\cdot)$ is the n-gram frequency distribution. \paragraph{Consistency (reference score).} The consistency of the model’s outputs is evaluated by giving the model $f_{\theta}$ an entity $e$ and computing the cosine similarity between the TF-IDF vectors of the model-generated text and a reference Wikipedia text about $a$.

+We report the results based on the generation-based criterion in Table~\ref{tab:counterfact_bs}, as it serves as a more stringent evaluation and more directly reflects deployment-relevant behavior: in practice, edited knowledge is only actionable when it is realized in the model’s generated responses.
+For direct comparison with the traditional probability-based metrics commonly used in prior literature, we additionally report those results in Table~\ref{tab:prob_three_models}.